 The United States Navy prides itself over its tradition to run a tight ship, which is slang for operating at a high level of efficiency.
-This is drilled and into Sailors so that when in times of crisis that they will be able to react quickly to the emergencies at hand.
-This is called their battle rhythm where the ship’s Captain sets the operational work process for the organization.
+This is drilled into Sailors so that when in times of crisis that they will be able to react quickly to the emergencies at hand.
+Called battle rhythm where the ship’s Captain sets the operational work process for the organization.
 This creates the work tempos of meetings, drills, shift changes, etcetera.
-While it is built for ship optimization it is also used by the ship’s Officers to observe operations making it an easier method to diagnose when something is wrong and needs fixing (Walker, 2019).
+While it is built for ship optimization, observing the work is also used by the ship’s Officers to assess operations making it an easier method to diagnose when something is wrong and needs fixing.

 Toyota has a parallel process for its Toyota Production System commonly referred to as the Lean methodology.
 In the Lean system, there is an approach to problem-solving which is the Gemba Walk.
 This roughly translates to going out to see for yourself.
 The emphasis is to gain additional perspective by viewing operations in person.
 The belief is that this helps enable the knowledge worker to gain new insights by placing themselves in the situation.

-IDEO founder, Tim Brown, who helped develop the methodology of Design Thinking stresses that same points of observing the work.
-Design thinking consists of five stages: emphasize, define, ideate, prototype, and test (Brown, 2016).
+IDEO founder, Tim Brown, who helped develop the methodology of Design Thinking stresses the same points of observing the work.
+Design thinking consists of five stages: emphasize, define, ideate, prototype, and test.
 The first key to design thinking is going out to interface with the work or the customer to help develop a level of empathy which will then enable greater insights when creating solutions.

 Observation gives perspective and perspective gives understanding.
 It helps build the background to the opportunity.
 It additionally adds qualitative insights to problem framing.
 This helps incorporate the humanistic side to design which is sometimes hidden by metrics and analysis.